 Moreover, my characters are always very much influenced by the actors who play them.
 There is often something open about them for the actor.
 It’s true in the case of Aarshi, who plays Maya in the film.
 I always adapted the film to her.
 It’s not necessarily about what she says, but it’s about the way she talks, the way she dresses.
 Almost all the clothes she wears in the film are really hers.
 I really tried to make it so that Aarshi could bring her truth to the character.
 I didn’t want a disembodied character that would only be theoretical, which I alone would construct, and which she would have to fit in like in a mold.
 I adapted to her.

-7R: The film is very colourful due to it being set in India.
+7R: Maya is very colourful due to the film being set in India.
 Yet there isn’t that ‘postcard’ look to it.
 It doesn’t feel like a tourist’s view of the place.

 I was trying to capture India as I know it: its mix of modernity and ancient things, its particular poetry — without idealising it, but also without darkening it.
 I wanted to find the right distance and to capture what I felt was the beauty of India for me, what I liked about India, what I found seductive about it.